What is professional indemnity insurance?

 When a claim of this kind is made against you, professional indemnity insurance can cover your legal costs and expenses, incurred while defending the claim.
 It can also cover compensation costs awarded to the client or third party, if you are found to be responsible.

-What doesn’t professional indemnity insurance cover?
+What doesn’t professional indemnity cover?

 While PI insurance covers quite a few circumstances, there are also a few scenarios where you may not be covered.
+Generally, PI insurance doesn’t cover:

 • Fines and penalties